KamilB97/Pac-man/README.md

 # Pac-man project
-## Application was made on march, 2017
+## Application was made on march, 2017 as one of the studies projects.